-The Administration repeatedly proposed to address this limit in appropriations by creating a new farm bill technical assistance account, to be funded through annual appropriations.
-Congress rejected this proposal in FY2003, FY2004, and FY2005.
+The Administration repeatedly proposed to address this limit in appropriations by creating a new farm bill technical assistance account, to be funded through annual appropriations in FY2003, FY2004, and FY2005.
+Congress rejected this proposal each year.
 In FY2003 and FY2004, Congress prohibited using any of the discretionary funds from Conservation Operations for technical assistance to implement any mandatory programs.
 This prohibition, combined with a retention of the cap on CCC funds that can be spent on administrative expenses, meant that some of the mandatory programs donated funding for technical assistance to other programs, thereby leaving less money available to implement their activities.
-The largest donors in FY2003 were EQIP (\$107.9 million) and the Farmland Protection Program (\$27.6 million).

-In the FY2005 appropriations legislation, Congress amended the Food Security Act of 1985 to require that technical assistance for each mandatory program be paid from funds provided for that program annually, and that funding for technical assistance cannot be transferred among the mandatory funded programs, starting in FY2005.
+In P.L.
+108-498 (S. 2856), enacted December 23, 2004, Congress amended the 1985 farm bill to require that technical assistance for each mandatory program be paid from funds provided for that program annually, and that funding for technical assistance cannot be transferred among the mandatory funded programs, starting in FY2005.